MA in English

 114A Tate Hall, Department of English

 Fall deadline: January 1

 |Internet-based test (iBT)||Paper-based test (PBT)|

-- Majored in English as an undergraduate, with at least 18 hours in upper division courses in literature or linguistics.
+To be admitted to the MA program, a candidate should have majored in English as an undergraduate, with at least 18 hours in upper division courses in literature or linguistics.
 Students with other undergraduate majors may be admitted provided their background in English studies is suitable and provided they complete an appropriate course of preliminary study.
-Promising students who do not meet one or more of these criteria may at the discretion of the director of graduate studies be encouraged to enroll as non-degree graduate students.
+The candidate should have an overall undergraduate average of at least a B (3.0), with a higher average in courses in the major.

 Plan of Study